 In July 2013 I left alone, with a backpack I could barely lift.
-I had no real plan, just a few countries and continents I wanted to see.
-I had no idea whether I’d packed the right things, or whether I’d even speak to another human for the following year.
-I landed in Bangkok and had a massive WTF moment.
+With no real plan, I had no idea whether I’d packed the right things, or whether I’d even speak to another human for the following year.
+Landing in Bangkok was a massive WTF moment.
 I was in that odd gap of time you occasionally find yourself in.
 I’d left one life but hadn’t started my new one yet.
 I slept and woke up in the city sun and set off to explore.
 From the very first morning I knew it was going to be alright.

 Over the following year I went on an incredible journey around the world.
 I walked The Inca Trail, reaching Macchu Pichu; dived with Tiger sharks in South Africa and Carribean Reef sharks in Belize’s Blue Hole; stared face to face with a Great White Shark; jumped off tall things in New Zealand; hang-glided across Abel Tasman; reached Everest Base Camp in Tibet; hung out with South Africa’s Xhosa people, Australia’s Aboriginal community, New Zealand’s Maoris, Lake Titicaca’s oldest community & Tibetan Monks; mountain biked Bolivia’s Death Road; did fire limbo in Thailand; A Full Moon Party in Koh Phangan; kayaked in Halong Bay; surfed in Bali, Jeffrey’s Bay South Africa, Raglan New Zealand, The Great Ocean Road Australia; volcano trekked across Java, starved myself and shit myself at a detox centre in Phuket; sailed the Whitsundays; fed crocs in Australia’s Northern Territory; Salsa danced in Guatemala; did a toboggan run down the Great Wall of China; rock climbed and abseiled down waterfalls in Bolivia & Costa Rica, and I saw elephants, lions, kangaroos, parrots, crocodiles, koalas, caiman, monkeys, zebra, tarantulas, toucans, orang-utans, Komodo dragons and piranhas in the wild.